zsteinmetz/zsteinmetz.github.io/_pages/imprint.md

 The source code is available at [github.com/zsteinmetz](https://github.com/zsteinmetz/zsteinmetz.github.io).

-For technical reasons, the following data is transferred when establishing a connection:
+For technical reasons, the following data are transferred when establishing a connection:

 - your IP address
 - the user agent of your web browser

+### session cookies

+Your theme selection (`theme=light`/`theme=dark`) is saved temporarily while browsing this website.
+The data are deleted once the browser session ends.

 ### github